patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 For those who don't know, **overloading** an operator or a function roughly means: _'changing the behaviour of said operator or function depending on the operands/arguments'_.
 Overloading is not allowed in JavaScript, so this may be a bit strange at first but I'm sure that once you get used to it, you'll wonder why it is not implemented in JS (short answer, *typing*).

-the most basic example of operator overloading goes as follow:
+The most basic example of operator overloading goes as follow:

 ```glsl
 vec2 a = vec2( 1.0, 1.0 );